-Some dog have an asymptomatic period, which can last for months to years, where they show no symptoms, although the parasite may still be doing internal damage to the organs, including degeneration and inflammation of the heart.
+Some dogs have an asymptomatic period, which can last for months to years, where they show no symptoms; although, the parasite may still be doing internal damage to the organs, including degeneration and inflammation of the heart.

 Here are some of the symptoms you might see in dogs who suffer from chagas disease:

 - Swollen lymph nodes